 While these numbers may differ for everyone, it’s important to stick with a ratio that works for you and allows you to stay in ketosis.
-Otherwise, you’ll convert back to being a glucose-burning and you’ll miss out on all the health benefits of the ketogenic diet.
+Otherwise, you’ll convert back to being a glucose-burner and you’ll miss out on all the health benefits of the ketogenic diet.

-While the average ingredients in Halo Top are far better than other brands of ice cream, it still contains a few ingredients such as skim milk and organic cane sugar that aren’t keto-friendly.
+While the average ingredients in Halo Top are far better than other brands of ice cream, it still contains a few ingredients, such as skim milk and organic cane sugar, that aren’t keto-friendly.